pjotrp/bioruby-exominer/README.md

 and other characters.
 Some gene names even contain spaces - we skip these for further processing.

-The millions of NCBI symbols and aliases we do not all write to a triple-store.
-We only store those symbols that get mined from the documents.
+Later, the millions of NCBI symbols and aliases do not all write to a triple-store.
+Only those symbols get stored that are mined from the documents.

 ### Adding HUGO symbols and aliases

-To make sure all recent HUGO symbols are added, download the all symbols file and parse it through
+To make sure all recent HUGO symbols are added, download the HUGO symbols file from EBI and parse that

 ```sh
   wget ftp://ftp.ebi.ac.uk/pub/databases/genenames/reference_genome_set.txt.gz